This page describes why and how schools partner with Police, and the roles of various police officers involved with schools.

 Iwi Liaison Officers provide an interface between Police and Māori communities.

-Other Police sections may also become involved, such as:
+Other Police sections may also become involved with schools, such as:

 - Public Safety Team (uniformed police who attend incidents and undertake prevention activities)